phoenixframework/phoenix/bonus_guides/I_sending_email.md

 HelloPhoenix.Mailer.send_welcome_text_email("us@example.com")
 ```

-Since we're just getting started, it would be great to test this out locally without hitting mailgun.com.
-The mailgun package gives us a very easy way to do this.
-In the client module, we set the mode to `:test` and provide a path to a file for mailgun to write out the JSON representation of our emails.
+Since we're just getting started, it would be great to test this out locally without hitting Mailgun.
+The `mailgun` package gives us a very easy way to do this.
+In the client module, we set the mode to `:test` and provide a path to a file for `mailgun` to write out the JSON representation of our emails.

 Let's add those to our client module at `lib/hello_phoenix/mailer.ex`.